bossnass1986/barista/README.md

 ## Authenticated Supplier Stocker

-As an authenticated restaurant stocker, I can:
+As an authenticated supplier stocker, I can:

-* Add items, edit items, and retire items in my restaurant only
+* Add products, edit products, and retire products in my supplier only

 ## Authenticated Supplier Administrator